yokecd/blog/src/data/blog/helm-compatibility.md

 The larger point is this: the best tools we have for handling structured data and producing structured output are programming languages.

 That’s the position Yoke takes.

 Of course, it wouldn’t be feasible to support just _any_ source code, nor would it be safe to execute arbitrary binaries.

-That’s why — as luck would have it — Yoke supports WebAssembly as a shared target for code execution.
+That’s why, as luck would have it, Yoke supports WebAssembly as a shared target for code execution.

 It runs in a safe, sandboxed, and predictable environment.

 As long as your programming ecosystem can target WebAssembly, you get first-class support in Yoke.